 Sophia Rolle-Kapousouzoglou is a partner in our commercial litigation department.
-She appears regularly as lead counsel and junior counsel before the Bahamian Supreme Court and Court of Appeal.
-Sophia has been described by Chambers Global 2018 as a “Rising star” and has a growing reputation in the field of insolvency litigation.
-She impresses sources as a “solid lawyer” with an industrious approach to the work she takes on.”
+She appears regularly as lead counsel before the Bahamian Supreme Court and Court of Appeal.

-Sophia is regularly called on to speak at various International Conferences inlcuding INSOL, ABA, ABI, and the AIJA with respect to Bahamian law.
-She recently presented the ‘Offshore Update’ session at the Transcontinental Trusts: International Forum in Bermuda
+She is regularly called on to speak at various international conferences, including INSOL, ABA, ABI, and the AIJA, and has contributed to numerous publications with respect to Bahamian law.

 Examples of recent work

 - Acting on behalf of minority shareholders in relation to a just and equitable winding up Petition involving Bahamian Mutual Funds and Delaware Feeder Funds

 - Acting on behalf of ZCM Asset Holding Company (Bermuda) Ltd in a case before the Privy Council in which the Liquidator applied to serve a clawback claim outside of the jurisdiction

 - Acted on behalf of customers of a bank in relation to an application for an injunction to prevent disclosure of client information concerning the Automatic Exchange of (Financial) Account Information Act

 - Acting on behalf of Wesley International Ltd.et al, in an application for an injunction against Actis Consumer Grooming Products Ltd. in relation to cross-border litigation involving the Super Max Group of Companies.